gsarridis/faceX/README.md

 ```
 #### Run faceX
 ```
+import torch
-from facex.component import run
+from .component import run

 # define the name of the target attribute e.g. "Gender"
 target = "task"
 # define the name of the protected attribute e.g. "Gender"
 protected = "protected"
-# define the path of the pretrained model
+# load your model
-model_path = "<path/to/model>.pt"
+model = torch.load("your_model.pt")
 # define the data directory
 data_dir = "<path/to/data>"
 # csv should involve all these three columns: img|<task>|<protected>
 csv_dir = "<path/to/annotations>.csv"
 # set the model's target layer for gradcam
-target_layer = "layer4"
+target_layer = "layer4"  # e.g. layer4 from resnet18
 # set a specific class ("eg Male") for the target (eg "Gender").
 target_class = 1